VagueParade/mustard-themes/README.md

 # mustard-themes

 CURRENT UPDATE: 01-05-24
-- Themes updated as of this date, downloaded from Discord.
+- All themes updated as of this date, downloaded from Discord.
+- Featuring all currently posted themes in the themes category.
 - A couple of fixes TO BE MADE to some themes with the old hard pixel font.
 - Previews to be uploaded into a single folder.
 - Themes posted in the themes channel are yet to be added.